23 Coffee Hacks That Will Change Your Life (#6 is Pure Genius)

 1. Roast Coffee in a Popcorn Maker

 One of the best ways to get to know the craft coffee experience better is to try roasting coffee at home.
 There is nothing more exciting than watching green coffee pop and crackle during the roasting process.
-Popcorn makers are designed and work on similar principles as large batch coffee roasters by rotating the beans and heating them completely through to develop rich flavors.
+Popcorn makers are designed and work on similar principles as large batch coffee roasters by rotating the beans and heating them completely through to develop rich flavours.

 2. Suck on an Iced Coffee Popsicle

-The adult version of a favorite summertime treat, coffee popsicles are an easy and fun way to drink iced coffee.
+The adult version of a favourite summertime treat, coffee popsicles are an easy and fun way to drink iced coffee.
 By combining cream and iced coffee or cold brew coffee, you can create a refreshing and rich treat for those warm and sunny afternoons.

 3. Coffee Ice Cubes